CNS*2026 Workshop on Methods of Information Theory in Computational Neuroscience

 Aims and topics

+Methods originally developed in Information Theory have found wide applicability in computational neuroscience.
+Beyond these original methods there is a need to develop novel tools and approaches that are driven by problems arising in neuroscience.
 A number of researchers in computational/systems neuroscience and in information/communication theory are investigating problems of information representation and processing.
 While the goals are often the same, these researchers bring different perspectives and points of view to a common set of neuroscience problems.
 Often they participate in different fora and their interaction is limited.
+The goal of the workshop is to bring some of these researchers together to discuss challenges posed by neuroscience and to exchange ideas and present their latest work.
+The workshop is targeted towards computational and systems neuroscientists with interest in methods of information theory as well as information/communication theorists with interest in neuroscience.

 Registration and Access